Easy Instant Pot Ribs

 A red circle with the letters FFA red circle with the letters GF

-The Best Instant Pot Ribs
+Why You’ll Love These Instant Pot Ribs

 What You’ll Need

-• Apple Juice: Or water.
+• Apple Juice.
+Or water.

-Baby Back Ribs, Ground Ginger, Tomato Paste and the Rest of the Rib Ingredients on a Marble Countertop with an Instant Pot
+Baby Back Ribs, Ground Ginger, Tomato Paste and the Rest of the Rib Ingredients on a Marble Countertop with an Instant Pot with text labels.

 How to Make Ribs in the Instant Pot